 PHYSICAL ACTIVITY

 Until about 15 years ago, bed rest was the treatment of choice for back pain.
 Now we know that inactivity is one of the worst things you can do.
+A fitness regimen consisting of aerobic exercise, strength training and stretching helps treat and prevent back pain.
+If you’re temporarily hobbled by back pain, even a brief walk can be helpful.
+So can these pain-relieving exercises:

 Back extension.
 Lie on your stomach with your hands flat on the floor by your chest.
 Press up so your chest and back arch slightly.
 Hips should remain flat on the ground.
 Hold for 10 seconds, then repeat several times.